bytedance/g3/README.md

 ## Target Platform

 Only Linux is fully supported yet.
-The code will compile on FreeBSD, NetBSD and macOS, but we haven't tested it there.
+The code will compile on FreeBSD, NetBSD, macOS and Windows, but we haven't tested it there.

 Feel free to open PRs to add support for other platforms.